tianyuli12/tianyuli12.github.io/misc.md

 ---

 ### Animation
 Especially Japanese animation.
 But I cannot speak Japanese.
-I'm fanatic of Elaina and Hoshino Ai.
+I'm a fanatic of Elaina and Hoshino Ai.

 ### Pool
 New in this game.